influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/view-functions/selectors.md

 2015-08-18T00:00:00Z   between 6 and 9 feet
 ```

-The query returns the oldest field value (determined by timestamp) associated with the `level description` field key and in the `h2o_feet` measurement.
+Returns the oldest field value (determined by timestamp) associated with the `level description` field key and in the `h2o_feet` measurement.

 {{% /expand %}}